IT’S THE LAW: COMPREHENSIVE EVALUATIONS

 "An estimated five to 15% of school-age children struggle with a learning disability.
 An estimated 80% of those with learning disorders have an impairment in reading in particular (commonly referred to as dyslexia).
 Dyslexia is highly prevalent affecting 20% of the population.
 Dyslexia affects male and females equally.
 There is a high comorbidity of specific learning disorder with other neurodevelopmental disorders (such as ADHD) as well as anxiety."

-All of this came after the school district denied the child an evaluation three times between first and sixth grades, and repeatedly cited good grades among the reasons not to evaluate.
+All of this came after the school district denied the student an evaluation three times between first and sixth grades, and repeatedly cited good grades among the reasons not to evaluate.

 Neither grades nor severe discrepancies can be used to deny evaluations.